jpxue/Classic_WoW_Levelling_Script/README.md

-An old LUA script which I wrote and used during Classic launch to primarily level a Hunter & Mage (requires a unlocking of LUA Protected Functions).
+An old LUA script which I wrote and used during Classic launch to primarily level a Hunter & Mage (requires EWT/unlocking of LUA Protected Functions).

 ### NOT MEANT TO BE USED AS IS UNLESS YOU UNDERSTAND THE CODE AND ARE WILLING TO MAKE CHANGES TO SUITE YOUR NEEDS (mostly editing of global vars and writing your own rotation).